pawelpiwosz/AnsibleFirstSteps/Chapter-05/README.md

 There are more sophisticated ways to use conditionals, but this tutorial is getting started type, so I will focus on `when` only.

-But on the first step, let's focus on Nginx, and remove unnecessary code (task_main.yml).
+But on the first step, let's go back to proper track with Nginx, and remove unnecessary code (task_main.yml).

 #### When